Navigate Bahamas Ferry Terminals Like a Pro

 Getting There

-From Paradise Island: $15 taxi, 15 minutes
+From Paradise Island: ~15 minute taxi, typically $12–$18

-• Tell driver "Potter's Cay for Bahamas Ferries"
+• Tell the driver "Potter's Cay for the mail boat / Bahamas Ferries" β€” not the cruise port

-• Look for the fish market – terminal is right there
+• Look for the fish market and conch stalls β€” terminal is right there

 Terminal Features

-• Shade: Minimal – bring a hat
+• Shade: minimal at the dock itself β€” bring a hat

-• Bathrooms: Basic but functional
+• Bathrooms: basic but functional

 Local's Secret